-Typically, the deposit amount will consist of at least one month’s rent.
-This is to protect landlords from tenants who leave without paying their final month’s instalment of rent or if landlords need to make any charges for damages to their property.
+Typically though, the deposit amount will consist of around one months’ worth of rent.
+This is to protect landlords from tenants who leave without paying their final instalment of rent or if landlords need to make any charges for damages to their property.

 There are two services a landlord can use to protect their tenants’ deposit, that all three tenancy deposit protection schemes offer: a Custodial scheme or an Insurance Backed scheme.

 Custodial schemes are free to use for the landlord.
 They require the landlord to transfer the deposit to them which they then store for the rest of the tenancy.
 If there are disputes from either party regarding the deposit, they will adjudicate the disputes and transfer the qualifying sums to both parties.
 These schemes are supported by earning interest on the deposits that they collect.